18F/18f.gsa.gov/_posts/2015-10-05-managing-technical-debt.md

 below.

 ![A heat map of the various penalties involved with technical debt in different areas of code.](/assets/blog/technical-debt/heat-map.jpg)
-*Source: [Modified from post by James King](http://kingsinsight.com/2010/07/31/estimating-the-impact-of-technical-debt-on-stories-heat-maps/)*
+*Source: [Modified from a post by James King](http://kingsinsight.com/2010/07/31/estimating-the-impact-of-technical-debt-on-stories-heat-maps/)*

 As you can see, each software component is colored to indicate the